List of Left Behind characters: Dr. Tsion Ben-Judah

-Just before this, the Chicago-based Tribulation Force's own leader and teacher, Bruce Barnes, is killed by the Red Horse of the Apocalypse when World War III breaks.
-Bombs hit the hospital that he was admitted in for over-seas bug that stopped his worldwide encouragement of "Tribulation Saints".
-Ben-Judah essentially took his place to teach, now reaching out to a worldwide cyber-audience.
-Ben-Judah, believing himself to be protected by God's power, insisted on returning to Israel to meet with most of the 144,000 witnesses, in order to teach them.
-Only hours before the Antichrist's resurrection, Tsion had an out-of-body experience, where he witnesses the hosts of Heaven, and the archangel Michael battling Lucifer, in dragon form.
-The Dragon was cast down to Earth near the end of this experience.
+Just before this, the Chicago-based Tribulation Force's own leader and teacher, Bruce Barnes, is killed by the Red Horse of the Apocalypse when World War III breaks out.
+Bombs hit the hospital where Barnes is hospitalized for a disease that stops his worldwide encouragement of Tribulation Saints.
+Ben-Judah takes his place to teach, now reaching out to a worldwide cyber-audience.
+Ben-Judah, believing himself to be protected by God's power, insists on returning to Israel to meet with most of the 144,000 witnesses in order to teach them.
+Only hours before the Antichrist's resurrection, Ben-Judah has an out-of-body experience where he witnesses the hosts of Heaven, and the archangel Michael battling Lucifer, in dragon form.
+The Dragon is cast down to Earth near the end of this experience.

 He moves to Petra where Nicolae Carpathia drops two bombs and a missile just minutes after his arrival.
 There he resides until the Battle of Armageddon, when he leaves to help defend the Holy City.
 There, both he and Buck Williams are killed by Unity Army soldiers.
 He is resurrected at the Glorious Appearing, after having reunited with his wife and children in Heaven.
-In Kingdom Come, he and former fellow Trib Force members lead a missionary trip to Egypt, which Tsion renames Osaze, meaning "loved by God" after turning its inhabitants from Ptah worship.
-At the end of the Millennium, Tsion is welcomed into Heaven with the rest of the believers.
+In Kingdom Come, he and former fellow Trib Force members lead a missionary trip to Egypt, which Ben-Judah renames Osaze, meaning "loved by God" after turning its inhabitants from Ptah worship.
+At the end of the Millennium, Ben-Judah is welcomed into Heaven with the rest of the believers.